raspberrypilearning/from-me-to-you/en/step_5.md

 + **My sprite is going upside down** — Add a `set rotation style [left-right v]`{:class="block3motion"} or `set rotation style [none v]`{:class="block3motion"} block.

-+ **My sprite 'jumps' when it changes costume or bounces** — Make sure that the costume is centered in the Paint editor (line up the blue cross with the cross hairs).
++ **My sprite 'jumps' when it changes costume or bounces** — Make sure that the costume is centered in the Paint editor (line up the blue cross with the crosshair).

 + **My sprite stops when it gets to the edge of the Stage** — Add an `if on edge, bounce`{:class="block3motion"} block.